roman-bilyak/Microservice.Architecture/README.md

-This project was created for educational purposes and to consolidate the acquired knowledge.
+> This project was created for educational purposes and to consolidate the acquired knowledge.
+>
 > Keep in mind that the implementation is ongoing and some modules may work with bugs.

+## About
+This demo shows a working sample of microservices architecture using ASP.NET Core.
+It covers how to create microservices, how to create API gateways using Ocelot and how to deploy microservices using Docker containers.

 ## Quick Start